A message from our CEO & Founder, Joseph Chou.

-So if you set a new year’s resolution for yourself back in January and are already struggling to stick to it, or perhaps you are currently celebrating the Lunar / Chinese New Year and reflecting on what you want to achieve in the year ahead – here are 5 points to note that will help you on your way to an even more successful 2018.
+So if you’ve set a new year’s resolution for yourself or simply planning out your year ahead – here are 5 points to note that will help you on your way to an even more successful 2019.

-When people sit down and set a goal, they tend to stretch themselves a little bit.
+When people take the time to think about and write down a goal, they tend to stretch themselves a little bit.
 Without a clearly defined goal, you’re likely to repeat what you did last year.
 There’s no strong motivation to learn a new skill or to broaden your knowledge base to be able to reach the next goal.

 When I was a kid at school, I made the decision to become a table tennis player – and to be the best player in the school team; that was my goal.
 In setting that goal, I knew I had to improve my skill level as a player, and practice hours on end to be able to realise that goal.

 In my early years after arriving in Australia, I got into the habit of writing my goals for the year on the 1st of January every year.
 It was a genuinely exciting time for me because it was when I learned that I can define my own results for the year; to begin with the end in mind.
 Back then, my goals were about basic financial outcomes, for example, I used to write down the money I needed for the year to fulfil my family’s needs and aspirations.

 Visualise yourself achieving the goal